apache/camel-website/README.md

 To iterate quickly, it's easier to make changes directly in the browser tooling and then bring the changes over to the CSS files after the fact.

+## CAMEL_ENV environment variable

+Setting the `CAMEL_ENV` changes the output of the website build slightly, possible values are `development` (set by default if `CAMEL_ENV` is unset), `production` or `netlify`.

+To run the optimizations, which currently consist of running [htmlmin](https://kangax.github.io/html-minifier/) to reduce the size of generated HTML documents, set the `CAMEL_ENV` environment variable to `production`, for example:

+    $ CAMEL_ENV=production yarn build

+When build is performed on Netlify, we set it to `netlify` to add the link to Netlify required by Netlify's open source policy.

 ## Contribute changes

 The Apache Camel website is composed of different sources.
 So where to add and contribute changes in particular?